 It must have been a Booking.com glitch, and we were glad we tried the Hostel Eleven in person.
 It turned out to be a gorgeous, brand-new place, with very friendly folks running it.
 A large continental breakfast was included in the somewhat steep price of 40 Euro for their double room.
 It's about 12 Euros/person with breakfast in the dormitory.
 To see more photos of this lovely place, click here.
 I highly recommend it.

 For dinner, we went to the restaurant a few meters down the street from the hostel, the Restaurante Adega Regional Do Cuco.
 I am sad to say, that I cannot recommend it.
 They served us bad wine, and a so-so stew that was the "Pilgrim's Menu."
 I think it was discards from the day prior, myself.

 The ever changing pilgrim faces were a new force with which I had to reckon.
-While I love the quote at the beginning of the article from the Pilgrim's Office Chapel in SdC, to collect names (and dawns) what was happening on my Camino suited me too good!
+While I love the quote at the beginning of the article from the Pilgrim's Office Chapel in SdC, to collect names (and dawns), what was happening on my Camino suited me too well!